-The Executive Board is also to be authorized to exclude any fractions from pre-emptive rights in the case that own shares are sold to all shareholders.
+The Executive Board is also to be authorized to exclude any fractions from preemptive rights in the case that own shares are sold to all shareholders.
 This is necessary for the technical settlement of such an offer to avoid issuing fractions of shares.
-The Executive Board will utilize the shares that are excluded from shareholders' pre-emptive rights as unallotted fractions at the best possible terms for the Company either by selling them via the stock exchange or in another way.
+The Executive Board will utilize the shares that are excluded from shareholders' preemptive rights as unallotted fractions at the best possible terms for the Company either by selling them via the stock exchange or in another way.

-To further limit the total number of shares issued while disapplying pre-emptive rights and hence minimize the dilution of shareholders' interests as far as possible, the Executive Board may only disapply pre-emptive rights when utilizing own shares to the extent that the total proportionate interest attributable to these shares does not exceed 20% of the Company's share capital at the time these authorizations to disapply pre-emptive rights become effective or at the time these authorizations are exercised.
-If other authorizations to issue or sell shares in the Company or to issue rights that enable or oblige the holder to subscribe for shares in the Company are exercised while disapplying pre-emptive rights during the term of this authorization to purchase and utilize own shares, this must be counted towards the abovementioned limit.
+To further limit the total number of shares issued while disapplying preemptive rights and hence minimize the dilution of shareholders' interests as far as possible, the Executive Board may only disapply preemptive rights when utilizing own shares to the extent that the total proportionate interest attributable to these shares does not exceed 10% of the Company's share capital at the time these authorizations to disapply preemptive rights become effective or at the time these authorizations are exercised.
+If other authorizations to issue or sell shares in the Company or to issue rights that enable or oblige the holder to subscribe for shares in the Company are exercised while disapplying preemptive rights during the term of this authorization to purchase and utilize own shares, this must be counted towards the abovementioned limit.

 Finally, the own shares purchased on the basis of the abovementioned or a prior authorization may be retired in whole or in part by the Company without an additional resolution by the Annual General Meeting.
 This is in line with standard practice at large listed German companies.
 In this context, provision is made for the shares to also be retired without reducing the share capital in accordance with § 237 (3) no. 3 AktG (this is known as the simplified approach).
-Retiring shares without reducing the capital increases the proportionate interest of the remaining no-par value shares in the Company's share capital.
-The Supervisory Board is therefore to be authorized in this case to amend the Articles of Association to reflect the change in the number of no-par value shares.
+Retiring shares without reducing the capital increases the proportionate interest of the remaining no-par-value shares in the Company's share capital.
+The Supervisory Board is therefore to be authorized in this case to amend the Articles of Association to reflect the change in the number of no-par-value shares.

-The Executive Board will report on the exercise of the authorization to purchase and/or utilize own shares in the Annual General Meeting following such a purchase.
+utilize own shares in the Annual General Meeting following such a purchase.

-Hamburg, February 2015
+Hamburg in February 2020